 Now by saying this, he gently hinted that they were the cause of their own receiving the lesser gifts, and had it in their power, if they would, to receive the greater.
 For when he saith, "desire earnestly," he demands from them all diligence and desire for spiritual things.
 And he said not, the greater gifts, but "the better," i.e., the more useful, those which would profit.
-And what he means is this: "continue to desire girls; and I point out to you a fountain of gifts."
+And what he means is this: "continue to desire gifts; and I point out to you a fountain of gifts."
 For neither did he say, "a gift," but "a way," that he might the more extol that which he intends to mention.
-As if he said, It is not one, or two, or three gifts that I point out to you, but one way which leadeth to all these: and not merely a way, but both "a more excellent way" and one that is open in common to all.
-For not as the gifts are vouchsafed, to some these, to others those, but not all to all; so also in this case: but it is an universal girl.
+As if he said, It is not one, or two, or three gifts that I point out to you, but one way which leadeth to all these195: and not merely a way, but both "a more excellent way" and one that is open in common to all.
+For not as the gifts are vouchsafed, to some these, to others those, but not all to all; so also in this case: but it is an universal gift.
 Wherefore also he invites all to it.
+"Desire earnestly," saith he, "the better gifts and yet show I unto you a more excellent way;" meaning love towards our neighbor.